paraseba/clojure-tic-tac-toe-presentation/one/presentation.md

 <!SLIDE smbullets>
-# Secuencias
+# Sequences

 * first, rest, cons
-* Lazy
+* May be lazy
-* Usadas extensivamente en las funciones core de Clojure
+* Used everywhere in core Clojure functions

 <!SLIDE small>
 # Laziness & composability